 Good email marketing is rarer than it should be

-I subscribe to newsletters from companies and organizations purely out of professional interest.
+I subscribe to newsletters from companies and organisations purely out of professional interest.
 I am simply curious to see what I can learn from them.
 The results often fall into one of two categories:

 - The company has more or less forgotten that it uses email marketing at all.
 I never or very irregularly receive a newsletter.
 Perhaps the person responsible is overloaded with other tasks or no one is responsible at all?